Lanvallay

 Lanvallay ([lɑ̃valɛ]; Lanvalae) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.
+In 1973 it absorbed two former communes: Tressaint and Saint-Solen.

 Population

 Inhabitants of Lanvallay are called côtissois in French.

 Twinning

 There is a twinning arrangement with Walkern, Hertfordshire.

 This was initiated around the time of the 800th anniversary of the Magna Carta.